gabrielelanaro/chemview/docs/source/interactivity.rst

 Animation
 =========

-In this section we'll see how to update the coordinates of a system.
-We'll start by creating a  water molecule using the MolecularViewer:
+In this section we'll see how to update the molecular viewer.
+We'll start by creating a water molecule using the :class:`~chemview.MolecularViewer`:

 .. code:: python